 - Urine may or may not contain blood.
 Sometimes you may just seen a little blood at the very end.
-Other times there might be blood clots or sometimes it’s hardly noticeable.
-If you can have your dog pee on a white paper towel, that’s a good way to see if there’s blood present or not.
+Other times there might be blood clot.
+Sometimes it’s hardly noticeable.
+Getting your dog to pee on a white paper towel is a good way to see if there’s blood present or not.

-- You may see your dog licking, sometimes intensely before your dog urinates.
-Or you may find that she licks when she comes back inside the house.
+- You may see your dog licking, sometimes intensely, before she urinates.
+Or she may lick when she comes back inside the house.

 - General restlessness.

-- Often waking you up a couple of times in the middle of the night needing to go to the bathroom.
+- Waking you up a couple of times in the middle of the night needing to go to the bathroom.

-- Once your dog goes, she immediately feels like she needs to try again.
+- Trying to pee again right after she’s just peed.
 You may even see her try a few times and appear to squat or strain a few different ways.

 How To Know If Your Dog Has A UTI

-It’s a good idea to have your holistic vet run a urinalysis on your dog to know more.
-Dr Chapman reminds us that other health issues like …
+It’s a good idea to have your holistic vet run a urinalysis to find out what the problem is.
+Other health issues like …

 - Bladder stones